veertuinc/getting-started/README.md

 ### `install-anka-virtualization.bash`

-- Running this script will install the Anka Virtualization package/CLI onto the current machine.
+- Running this script will install the latest Anka Virtualization package/CLI onto the current machine.
+- If the first argument is an **absolute* path to your installer package, the script will not use the guided downloader: (`./ANKA/install-anka-virtualization.bash "/Users/myUserName/Downloads/Anka-2.1.1.111.pkg"`).
+- If the first argument is `--uninstall`, it will only remove the existing install.

 ### `install-build-cloud-on-mac.bash`

-- Running this script will download and install the Anka Build Cloud Controller & Registry onto the current machine.
+- Running this script will download and install the latest Anka Build Cloud Controller & Registry onto the current machine.
+- If the first argument is an **absolute* path to your installer package, the script will not use the guided downloader: (`./ANKA/install-build-cloud-on-mac.bash "/Users/myUserName/Downloads/AnkaControllerRegistry-1.4.0-8a38607d.pkg"`).
+- If the first argument is `--uninstall`, it will only remove the existing install.

 ### `create-template.bash`